ryuzakyl/kubernetes-examples/ingress/kubernetes-dashboard/README.md

 > ```
 >

+For ingress resources, there are mainly two kinds of ingress rules:
+* Host-based
+* Path-based

+> Exposing the **Kubernetes Dashboard** UI over a path would result in an issue: see how to serve (or make accessible) the static assets of the web interface.
+For that reason, we'll go with the *Host-based* approach.
+>
+> A *.yaml* config file describing such *Path-based* approach can be consulted at: [a relative link](dashboard-ingress-path.yaml)
+>
+> NOTE: This file has not been extensively tested.
+So... *reader discretion is advised*, :stuck_out_tongue_winking_eye:.

 1. Describe the DNS request mocking.
 2. Describe the ingress rule config and deployment
 3. Check ingress is actually working (navigate, use token target, etc.)